-Whether you received your traffic ticket in Chesapeake or Lexington, you’re probably wondering how much it’s going to cost you and what other penalties you might face.
-We’ve made it simple by outlining the basic details on traffic tickets and costs in Virginia, plus what you can do to improve your driver record.
+Whether you received your traffic ticket in Chesapeake, Lexington, or any other city in Virginia you’re probably wondering how much it’s going to cost you and what other penalties you might face.
+We’ve made it simple for you to figure out with this quick guide that covers all of the need-to-know details about traffic tickets and costs in Virginia.
+Plus, you’ll learn what you can do to improve your driving record.

 The Virginia Point System